 By introducing automation, organizations can offer a better customer experience while improving process efficiencies and productivity.
 To get the full benefit of automation, it’s important to look at processes end to end and often redesign them with a customer-first approach.
 Process automation can be for customer-facing operations or backend processes.
-Examples of automation in the customer-facing process include image recognition, natural language processing, intelligent chatbots, etc. And examples of backend processes could be fraud detection, churn analysis, etc. Some of the ways automation and AI help organizations include:
+Examples of automation in the customer-facing process include image recognition, natural language processing, intelligent chatbots, voice-bots, etc. And examples of backend processes could be fraud detection, churn analysis, etc. Some of the ways automation and AI help organizations include:

 Automation can be broadly classified into three areas.